-Dry conditions have been common in the basin for the four-years from mid-2014 to mid-2018, the period of LTIM basin-scale reporting to date (Figure 5).
+Dry conditions have been common in the basin for the five-years from mid-2014 to mid-2019, the period of LTIM basin-scale reporting to date (Figure 5).
 The first two years saw particularly dry conditions in the southern basin.
 In the 2016-17 year, there were wetter conditions in the southern basin and along the headwaters of the NSW tributaries in the northern basin.
-However, conditions have returned to dry in 2017-18 across the whole basin.
+However, conditions have returned to dry over the period 2017-19 across the whole basin.